17 February 2023 | Position

-The “Green Deal” – the growth strategy of the EU Com-mission – describes how Europe is to become the first climate-neutral continent by 2050.
-Alongside far-reaching climate and energy policy goals, additional ambitious measures are planned, mainly in industrial and chemicals policy, circular economy and promoting biodiversity.
+The Green Deal describes how the EU Commission wants to make Europe the first climate-neutral continent by 2050.
+Alongside far-reaching climate, environmental and energy policy goals, additional ambitious measures are planned, mainly in industrial and chemicals policy, circular economy and promoting biodiversity.

 THE VCI IS CALLING FOR THE FOLLOWING